773 - Via San Bernardino

 Stage 1 San Vittore-Cama

-3h runtime, 11.2 km, 97 m difference in altitude.
+3h running time, 11.2 km, 97 m difference in altitude.

 Stage 2 Cama-Soazza

-3h45 Running time, 14.3 km, 245 m difference in altitude.
+3h45 running time, 14.3 km, 245 m elevation gain.

-Stage 3 Soazza-San Bernardino Village
+Stage 3 Soazza-San Bernardino village

-6h runtime, 14.5 km, 1042 m difference in altitude.
+6h running time, 14.5 km, 1042 m difference in altitude.

 Stage 4 San Bernardino Village - San Bernardino Pass